Tjarliman/RAP-Part-1/README.md

 First lesson is that we will create an app as a list of data comming from 2 sources table (Header and detail).
 Header table name ZTJ_FIDOC, detail table name ZTJ_FIDOCI

+# Pre-requisites

+- Eclipse installed in your computer
+- Have access to the back end system